wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/1-overview.md

-Model-Driven and Canvas Power Apps deliver business functionality to the *users*.
+Model-Driven and canvas Power Apps, deliver business functionality to the *users*.
 Power Apps portals extend the Common Data Service to internal and external *audience*s such as communities, customers, partners, and employees.

 ![Power Apps portals & Audiences](../media/1-portals-audiences.png)